Indian cricket team in Australia in 2020–21: Squads

 On 26 October 2020, India named their squad for the tour, with Kamlesh Nagarkoti, Kartik Tyagi, Ishan Porel and T. Natarajan named as additional bowlers to travel with the team.
 Rohit Sharma and Ishant Sharma were not named in India's squads, after both players suffered injuries during the 2020 Indian Premier League.
 KL Rahul was named as the vice-captain of India for the limited overs matches, in place of Rohit Sharma.

 On 9 November 2020, the BCCI made several updates for the squads for the tour.
 Virat Kohli was granted paternity leave to leave the squad after the first Test match, and Rohit Sharma was added to India's Test squad for the tour.
 T. Natarajan was added to India's T20I squad, replacing Varun Chakravarthy who was ruled out due to an injury, and Sanju Samson was added to India's ODI squad as an extra wicket-keeper.
 Kamlesh Nagarkoti, one of the four additional bowlers named for the tour, was also ruled out due to the management of his workload.
 On 12 November 2020, the Indian squad arrived in Sydney to begin a two-week long quarantine period.
 On 24 November 2020, the BCCI confirmed that Ishant Sharma and Rohit Sharma had been ruled out of the first two Test matches.
 On 26 November 2020, T. Natarajan was added to India's squad for the ODI series.
 Natarajan was named as cover for Navdeep Saini, who was suffering with a back spasm.
 Later the same day, the BCCI also confirmed that Ishant Sharma had been ruled out of the tour due to injury.

 In November 2020, Kane Richardson was withdrawn from Australia's ODI and T20I squads, after he opted to stay at home with his newborn son.
 Andrew Tye was named as Richardson's replacement.
 On 30 November 2020, David Warner was ruled out of the remaining limited-overs games after suffering a groin injury in the second ODI.
 Subsequently, D'Arcy Short was named as Warner's replacement in the T20I series.
 Additionally, Pat Cummins was rested for the remainder of the white-ball matches to prepare for the Test series.
 Ashton Agar was ruled out of Australia's squad for the T20I series due to an injury, with Mitchell Swepson replacing him.

 On 4 December 2020, India's Ravindra Jadeja suffered a concussion during the first T20I match.
 He was ruled out of the rest of the T20I series, with Shardul Thakur named as his replacement.
 The following day, Cameron Green was released from Australia's T20I squad, with Nathan Lyon named as his replacement.
-On 6 December 2020, Mitchell Starc withdrew from Australia's squad for the rest of the T20I series due to personal reasons.
+On 6 December 2020, Mitchell Starc withdrew from Australia's squad for the rest of the T20I series for personal reasons.